 Concept Statement for the Valley of the Firelands

-The founders of the Valley of the Firelands (VOF) instituted the valley in order to address the needs of current or former Scottish Rite members in the 16th Masonic District and environs.
+The founders of the Valley of the Firelands instituted the valley in order to address the needs of current or former Scottish Rite members in the Masonic Districts.
 They acknowledge that a new Scottish Rite valley must be different from existing valleys in spirit and operation lest the new valley suffer the problems currently facing all Scottish Rite valleys.

 A new member upon receiving the 4th degree or an affiliating member who has yet to receive all degrees, is classified as a Master Traveler.
 The member may then progress through all remaining Scottish Rite degrees but is not required to do so.
 All members are encouraged to serve on committees of the valley and to serve the valley programs.